alimanfoo/alimanfoo.github.io/_posts/2015-12-23-mosquito-genomes.md

 in their recent podcast series.
 For the episode I spoke to [Michaela](https://twitter.com/a_n_s) about the work we're doing on [Anopheles mosquito genomics](http://www.malariagen.net/ag1000g) and the threat of insecticide resistance.
-They have done a marvellous job editing my stream-of-consciousness into something vaguely coherent!
+[Steve](https://twitter.com/topcat3005) who produced the podcast has done a marvellous job editing my stream-of-consciousness into something vaguely coherent!
 To listen, try the audio player below, or head over to the [Oxford Sparks website](http://www.oxfordsparks.ox.ac.uk/content/big-questions-killers-1-mosquito-genomes-and-malaria-control).

 <audio controls>